mihika09/Websockets-Chat/README.md

 # Websockets-Chat
-A chat app using the websockets library in Python
+A chat app using the websockets 7.0 library in Python.
+The rooms feature has been implmented, so only users present in the room can view the messages being sent in that room.

 ## How to use: